cadonuno/AgentBased-DefaultBranch/README.md

-# Agent-Based SCA - DefaultBranch setter:
+# Agent-Based SCA - Default Branch setter:
 This application will change the default branch of all projects visible to the current user

 ## Requirements: